 Beethoven's violin concerto was commissioned in 1806 by the virtuoso Franz Clement (1780-1842), who was also a composer himself.
 Beethoven's concerto has many structural similarities with a violin concerto written by Clement two years before which Beethoven must have known because he conducted one of his symphonies on the same program in which Clement's concerto premiered.
-In another violin concerto written by Clement, one movement starts with a timpani solo as does the first movement of Beethoven's concerto.

 The manuscript for Beethoven's violin concerto is preserved in the Austrian National Library and there is also an excellent facsimile edition in color.
-The first and last movements of the manuscript contain numerous modifications by Beethoven's own hand, which are inserted in free lines below the orchestral score.
+The first and last movements of the manuscript contain numerous modifications by Beethoven's own hand, which are inserted in lines below the staves of the orchestral score.
 The manuscript was evidently written in a hurry, and with its many deletions, alterations and alternative versions, it gives the impression of an exuberant written improvisation, an impression which I also try to translate into my interpretation.

 One series of alterations is written with the same ink as the original manuscript and the corresponding parts in the first version are crossed out.
 These are evidently definitive modifications.
-But another series of alterations is again written on free lines but with a darker ink than the original and the corresponding parts in the first version are not deleted, small crosses showing where to insert the modifications.
+But another series of alterations is again written outside the staves but with a darker ink than the original and the corresponding parts in the first version are not deleted, small crosses showing where to insert the modifications.
 For some passages there are even three different versions.
-Perhaps these were Clement's suggestions, or they could have been meant for the piano version.
+Perhaps these were Clement's suggestions, or they could have been meant for the transcription of the violin concerto into a piano concerto authorized by Beethoven sometime after the violin concerto premiered.
 We have no certainty.
+A third series of additions is also written with pencil, these clearly for the left hand of the piano version.

-A third series of additions is written with pencil, these are clearly for the left hand of the piano version.
-One does not know who prepared the printed version and if Beethoven approved it.
+We do not know who prepared the printed version of the piece (as opposed to the manuscript) and if Beethoven approved it.
 However, the printed score mostly chose the versions that are easiest to play.
-Maybe the publisher wanted something he could sell
+Maybe the publisher wanted something he could sell!

-Taking into account that an improvisatory approach was common at the time and that the printed version has already been recorded perhaps a hundred times, I believe it adds interest to use Beethoven's own variants.
-This is not a departure from Beethoven's written text and rather shows the freedom of his thought.
-I was encouraged to do this by Professor Robin Stowell, Cardiff, probably today's most knowledgeable expert on the Beethoven concerto.
+Taking into account that improvisation in performance was a common practice at the time and that the printed version has already been recorded perhaps a hundred times, I believe it adds interest to use Beethoven's own variants-exemplifying Beethoven's own improvisatory approach to the composition of this piece.
+This is ultimately not a departure from Beethoven's written text and rather shows the freedom of his thought.
+I was encouraged to do this by Professor Robin Stowell at the University of Cardiff, probably today's foremost expert on the Beethoven concerto.